 Project setup

-While the specific setup for each TTS project varies widely, there are certain elements that should be present in all source code repositories.
+While the specific setup for each 18F project varies widely, there are certain elements that should be present in all source code repositories.
 This document aims to detail those elements and suggest corresponding tools and resources.

 Source code management